DataDog/documentation/content/en/developers/metrics/metrics_type.md

 They both receive:

-  * 1 request per second for 10 seconds
+  * 1 request per second for 30 seconds
-  * 2 requests per second for 10 seconds
+  * 2 requests per second for 30 seconds
-  * 0 request for 10 seconds
+  * 0 request for 30 seconds

+Then this patterns starts again.

 {{< tabs >}}
 {{% tab "Count" %}}

-**COUNT metric type represents an absolute value variation of a metric value over a defined time interval**, contrary to the RATE metric type that express this variation normalized _per second_.
+**COUNT metric type represents an absolute value variation of a metric's value over a defined time interval**, contrary to the RATE metric type that express this variation normalized _per second_.

-For instance let's say the `number.of.requests` metrics is reported every 10 seconds to Datadog with the COUNT type for `web_1`.
+For instance let's say the `number.of.requests.count` metrics is reported every 30 seconds to Datadog with the COUNT type for `web_1`.

-Each data point represents the number of requests received during the 10 second interval.
+Each data point represents the number of requests, the "count" of requests, received during the 30 second interval.
 The metric has then the following shape:

-* `10` for the first 10 seconds
+* `10` for the first 30 seconds
-* `20` for the second interval of 10 seconds
+* `20` for the second interval of 30 seconds
-* `0` for the last interval of 10 seconds
+* `0` for the last interval of 30 seconds

+Then this patterns starts again since the COUNT is the absolute variation of the number of requests:

+{{< img src="developers/metrics/metric_types/count_metric.png" alt="Count Metric" responsive="true">}}

 Note: StatsD counters can show a decimal value within Datadog since they are normalized over the flush interval to report a per-second units.